monarc-project/monarc-project.github.io/content/pages/news/MONARC.2.13.3.released.md

 Title: MONARC 2.13.3 released
 Date: 2025-04-17
-Modified: 2025-04-17
+Modified: 2025-05-21
 Category: monarc
 Tags: monarc, new-release
 Summary: Release 2.13.3 of MONARC

-Version 2.13.3 includes some new features and a fix.
+Version 2.13.3 and 2.13.3-p1 include some new features and fixes

 ### New

 - Possibility to rest 2FA of users by the admin account along with the password reset.
 - The Global analyses stats is only available now to the users with CEO (global statistics) role.
+- Possibility to import on the BackOffice side risks with mode (generic | specific) property.

 ### Fix

 - Fixed analysis creation based on a specific model when the model has assets that consist of risks with generic threats or vulnerabilities.
+- Added the validation of the instances hierarchy to prevent a possible parent / child circular reference.
+- Fixed batch import validation error for measures, operational risks and operational risks tags.

 ## Updating